aircraft721/PublicDocs/_articles/product-feed-full-public.md

 **Note: Fields marked as `required` must not be empty**

-**(1) All URLs are of type xsd:anyURI:
+**[1] All URLs are of type xsd:anyURI:
 URIs require that some characters be escaped with their hexadecimal Unicode code point preceded by the % character.
 This includes non-ASCII characters and some ASCII characters, namely control characters, spaces, and the following characters (unless they are used as delimiters in the URI): <>#%{}|\^`.
 For example, ../édition.html must be represented instead as ../%C3%A9dition.html, with the é escaped as %C3%A9.
 However, the anyURI type will accept these characters either escaped or unescaped.
 With the exception of the characters % and #, it will assume that unescaped characters are intended to be escaped when used in an actual URI, although the schema processor will do nothing to alter them.
 It is valid for an anyURI value to contain a space, but this practice is strongly discouraged.
-Spaces should instead be escaped using %20.
+Spaces should instead be escaped using %20.**

-**
+**[2] Syndication is the process of distributing content collected from the main (Master) account down to the regional accounts.**

 #### Product Availability / Inventory Logic